replicatedhq/replicated-docs/docs/release-notes/rn-app-manager.md

 ### Bug Fixes {#bug-fixes-1-113-0}
 * Fixes an issue in Embedded Cluster where going back to the Nodes page during the installation and then clicking continue did not work.

+### Known Issue {#known-issues-1-113-0}

+In KOTS 1.113.0 and later, you might see the error: `"failed to verify and update license: requested channel not found in latest license"` if the channel slug in your `kots install` command does not match the license's assigned channel.
+This could break any existing automation that omits the channel slug from the `kots install` command.

+Previously, omitting the channel slug during installation would default to the `stable` channel, causing your application to pull details from `stable` regardless of the licensed channel.
+This could lead to mismatches in deployed application settings, such as logos and minimal RBAC configurations.

+**Solution**: To avoid this error, ensure that the channel slug in your `kots install` command matches your licensed channel.
+You can find the correct command in the Vendor Portal installation instructions or by using the `replicated channel inspect CHANNEL_ID` command in the Replicated CLI.

+If updating the command is not possible, you can revert to KOTS 1.112.0 or later temporarily.

 ## 1.112.4